Tekrajs/sample-json-api/README.md

 # Worker Usage

 This project contains a worker file, which is build with the purpose of implementation of periodic synchronization of data from the third party api `https://dinotest.wpengine.com/wp-json/wp/v2/posts` .
 The project is availabe with the option to fetch data directly from the above api or from the data saved from database.
-For that an environment variable FETCH_LIVE_DATA is used.
+For that an environment variable `FETCH_LIVE_DATA` is used.

+By default it is set to true and the data are obtained from the third party api itself.

+If you want to enable synchronizing to database and serving data from the database, then for you can add `node worker.js` to crontab for periodic ( I have not used node cron as I don't like to depend on it ).
+While addind to crontab please don't forget the path to take into consideration for updating in accordance to your application path.

+Simply for simulation here, you can do `yarn run sync` to populate data

 ## Endpoints
 Currently there are five endpoints available, for user registration, for retrieving users, for loging users, for getting posts and for getting posts details.